• Skip to primary navigation

 Don’t cancel the interview because you were sick, couldn’t get time off work, or had a family issue; instead, request a reschedule.

-Similarly, don’t cancel the interview because you were late due to traffic or because you overslept, couldn’t find a babysitter, were overtired, or something else that might have been avoided if you had planned beforehand.
+Similarly, don’t cancel the interview because you were late due to traffic or overslept, couldn’t find a babysitter, were overtired, or something else that might have been avoided if you had planned.

 Potential Consequences of Canceling an Interview